 - Miscellaneous: The common names Skullcap derives from the resemblance of the flowers to medieval helmets.
 The Latin name is derived from the word for small dish/tray (scutella).
 Members of the genus are used in traditional Chinese medicine to treat inflammation, hepatitis, diarrhea, and to ward off superficial evil.

 How to Grow Scutellaria

 It is best to sow Scutellaria species such as Helmet Flowers and Skullcap outdoors using fresh seed.
-They should be sown in the autumn with a spacing of about 20 cm (small varieties) or 45 to 60 cm (larger species); lightly cover the seed once sown.
+They should be sown in the autumn with a spacing of about 20 cm / 8 inches (small varieties) or 45 to 60 cm / 18 to 24 inches (larger species)> Lightly cover the seed once sown.

 Caring for Scutellaria

 The ground that Scutellaria grow in should be mulched in the spring time.
-The tips of the plant should be initially pinched back to encourage branching and a bush growth.
+The tips of the plant should be initially pinched back to encourage branching and a bushy growth.